Order Code: C147

 Turn Around Time: 1 to 5 days

-Intended Use: An iron test may be ordered to evaluate iron status.
+Clinical Significance: An iron test may be ordered to evaluate iron status.
 In addition, an iron test may be used to identify the cause of anemia, assess severity and monitor treatment.
 It may also be used to diagnose chronic gastrointestinal bleeding or blood disorders, including thalassemia and hemochromatosis.

 Limitations: In patients treated with iron supplements or metal-binding drugs, the drug-bound iron may not react properly in the test, resulting in artificially low values.
 In the presence of high ferritin concentrations >1200 ug/L the assumption that serum iron is almost completely bound to transferrin is not valid anymore.
 Therefore, such iron results should not be used to calculate total Iron Binding Capacity (TIBC) or percent transferrin saturation (%SAT).
 Hemolysis may adversely affect results.
 In very rare cases, gammopathy, in particular type IgM (Waldenstrom’s macroglobulinemia), may cause unreliable results.